A unified framework for learning with nonlinear model classes from arbitrary linear samples: Introduction

-The proofs of our main results adopt similar ideas to those used in classical compressed sensing (see, e.g., \cite[Chpt.\ 12]{foucart2013mathematical} or \cite[Chpt.\ 13]{adcock2021compressive}).
+The proofs of our main results use some techniques from classical compressed sensing (see, e.g., \cite[Chpt.\ 12]{foucart2013mathematical} or \cite[Chpt.\ 13]{adcock2021compressive}).
 In particular, they rely on Dudley's inequality, Maurey's lemma and a version of Talagrand's theorem.
-Our main innovations involve the significant generalization of these arguments to, firstly, much broader classes of sampling problems (i.e., not just linear functionals of finite vectors), and secondly, to arbitrary model classes, rather than classes of (structured) sparse vectors.
-Our results broaden and strengthen recent results in the active learning context found in \cite{adcock2023cs4ml} and \cite{eigel2022convergence}.
-In particular, \cite{adcock2023cs4ml} assumes a union-of-subspaces model and then uses matrix Chernoff-type estimates.
-This is similar (although less general in terms of the type of measurements allowed) to our condition (b) in Theorem \ref{thm:main-res-A-intro}.
-Besides the generalization in terms of the measurements, our main effort is to derive the stronger condition (a) in this theorem, as well as Theorem \ref{thm:main-res-B-intro}.
-The work \cite{eigel2022convergence} makes very few assumptions on $\bbU$, then uses Hoeffding's inequality and covering number arguments.
+Our work involves the significant generalization of these arguments to, firstly, much broader classes of sampling problems (i.e., not just linear functionals of finite vectors), and secondly, to arbitrary model classes, rather than classes of (structured) sparse vectors.
+Our results also broaden and strengthen recent results in the active learning context found in \cite{adcock2023cs4ml} and \cite{eigel2022convergence}.
+In particular, \cite{adcock2023cs4ml} assumes a union-of-subspaces model for $\bbU$ and then uses matrix Chernoff-type estimates.
+This is similar (although less general in terms of the type of measurements allowed) to our condition (c) in Corollary \ref{cor:main-res-deltaU-subspaces-I}.
+The authors of \cite{eigel2022convergence} make very few assumptions on $\bbU$, then use Hoeffding's inequality and covering number arguments.
 As noted in \cite[\S A.3]{adcock2023cs4ml} the trade-off for this high level of generality is weaker theoretical guarantees.

-Active learning is a large topic.
-For function regression in linear spaces, a now well-known solution involves sampling according to the \textit{Christoffel function} \cite{cohen2017optimal} or \textit{leverage score function} \cite{avron2017random,chen2016statistical,chen2019active,derezinski2018leveraged,erdelyi2020fourier,gajjar2023active,ma2015statistical} of the subspace.
-A number of these works have extended this to certain nonlinear spaces, such as Fourier sparse functions \cite{erdelyi2020fourier} and single-neuron models \cite{gajjar2023active}.
-In our previous work \cite{adcock2023cs4ml}, we extended this to more general nonlinear spaces and other types of measurements.
-As noted above, this work improves the theoretical guarantees in \cite{adcock2023cs4ml}.
-In particular, we show the usefulness of Christoffel sampling for more general types of nonlinear model classes.